I’ve been working with parchment and vellum for over 35 years.

 Sourcing and Specifications of Animal Type

-Today parchment and vellum is manufactured on every continent except Antarctica.
+Today parchment and vellum are manufactured on every continent except Antarctica.
 In the Americas, it is typically sourced either domestically or from Europe--available from both tannery manufacturers and wholesale/retail businesses.
-I have included a vendor list at the end of this article.
+I have included sources in the vendor list.

-Parchment and vellum is utilized by: furniture designers like myself; bookbinders; calligraphers and lettering artists; illustrators; letterpress printers; lampshade makers; visual artists; jewelers; sculptors; conservators; and makers of musical instruments such as string and percussion instruments.
+Parchment and vellum are utilized by a wide range of craftspeople and professions: furniture designers like myself; bookbinders; calligraphers and lettering artists; illustrators; letterpress printers; lampshade makers; visual artists; jewelers; sculptors; conservators; and makers of string and percussion instruments.

-When purchasing the material, I prefer to support tannery manufacturers.
-Because they are the source, they have knowledge and experiential understanding and can be specific about their sourcing and their process.
+When purchasing the material, I prefer to support tannery manufacturers, as they have knowledge and experiential understanding and can be specific about their sourcing and their process.
 They also have a greater handle on what their inventory is so they can credibly assist with custom orders.

 It’s of huge benefit to develop good relationships with the businesses that actually produce the parchment.
 These relationships allow you to be more involved with selecting the skins, giving you more control over the quality and size needed for your project.
 Developing strong relationships with tanneries also allows you to gather more insight into the business and craft of parchment making.